casper-university/2.13-Writing-Smart-Contract-Integration-Tests/README.md

 This query returns a `Result`, so we can use `expect` to make sure that it's successful, and panic otherwise.
 Then we convert this value into a `CLValue`, which is a value implemented by all of the casper types.
 This again returns an option value, so we can `expect` that it's not `None`.
 The object returned is a reference to a `CLValue`, so we need to `clone` it.
 Then we can turn it into a `u32`, which is the type it is in the smart contract, and finally `expect` that that type casting will work properly.

-Now that we finally have the count value, we can `assert` that it is equal to `1`:
+Now that you finally have the count value, we can `assert` that it is equal to `1`:

 ```rust
 assert_eq!(count_key_value, 1);